Step 1: The Exemption process

-The timber owner/agent applies for exemption of timber, and information about the timber is posted online in the Bi-weekly Advertising List.
-The timber is advertised for two weeks and so begins the test to determine if it is or isn't surplus to the needs of domestic operators.
+The timber owner/agent applies for exemption of timber, and information about the timber is posted online in the Weekly Advertising List.
+The timber is advertised for two weeks which begins the test to determine if it's surplus to the needs of domestic operators.

-- Methodology for Describing the Location of Log Parcels in LEXIS (PDF)
+- Coast area Methodology for Describing the Location of Log Parcels in LEXIS (PDF, 197KB)

-- FS 418: Application for Exemption to Export Unmanufactured Timber (PDF)
+- FS 418: Application for Exemption to Export Unmanufactured Timber (PDF, 712KB)

-Offers are reviewed by the Timber Export Advisory Committee (TEAC), who advises the minister on the fairness of offers, and recommends that the timber be considered surplus or not surplus.
+Offers are reviewed by the Timber Export Advisory Committee, who advises the minister on the fairness of offers, and recommends that the timber be considered surplus or not surplus.

 The Minister or a delegate determines if the timber is classified as surplus or not surplus, taking into account the TEAC recommendation and any other factors (see Conditions above).
 If no offer is received, advertised timber is automatically considered surplus.